james-stevens/xscreensaver-suspend/README.md

 # xscreensaver-suspend

-Watch `xscreensaver` and suspend the PC 30mins after screen power down
+Watch `xscreensaver` and suspend the PC 30mins after the screen is put into stand-by.

 There's prob a better way to do this, but I couldn't find it.
 It's a shame `xscreensaver` doesn't have this built-in.

-This program will `--watch` `xscreensaver` and issue a `systemctl suspend` command 30 mins after seeing `xscreensaver` has powered down the screens.
+This program will run `xscreensaver-command --watch` and issue a `systemctl suspend` command 30 mins after seeing `xscreensaver` has put the screen into stand-by.

-Any event it sees other than powering down the screens will cause it to cancel the suspend.
+Any event it sees other than putting the screen into stand-by will cause it to cancel the suspend.

 Logs everything it sees & does to `syslog`

+Uses `systemctl is-system-running` to detect when it has come back from a suspend event.
+Technically, the `systemctl suspend` actually blocks until the system wakes from the suspend, but using `systemctl is-system-running` means it can check everything is back & working.

-Obv, requires you have power-down enabled in "Display Power Managment" in `xscreensaver` "Advanced" settings.
+Obv, requires you have stand-by enabled in "Display Power Managment" in `xscreensaver` "Advanced" settings.

 ## Usage
 ```
-xscreensaver-suspend [ -t <secs-after-monitor-power-off> ] [ -s <suspend-command> ]
+xscreensaver-suspend [ -t <secs-after-monitor-stand-by> ]
-default: 30mins & 'systemctl suspend'
+default: 30mins
 ```

-To use this, configure your system to automatically start it when you login, or just start it in the background with `./xscreensaver-suspend &`.
+To run it either configure your system to automatically start it when you login, or just start it in the background with `./xscreensaver-suspend &`.